-- 4. Fences shall be no higher than four feet and shall be of stone, or wood.
-Wood fences shall be picket or rail. - 5.
-Exposed chimney surfaces shall be brick. - 6.
+- 6. Exposed chimney surfaces shall be brick. - 7.
 Radio, television, and satellite antennae shall be unobtrusive and hidden from view from the street insofar as reasonably possible.
 The erection of transmitting or other receiving antennae or towers is discouraged and requires specific approval of the Commission.